alexmcbride/futureprospects/README.md

 # Graded Unit 2 Project

+Yeah two graded unit project created for HND Software Development at City of Glasgow College.
+The site is a college admissions site, developed using Ruby on Rails.
+Students sign up for account, apply for courses, and accept/decline offers.
+The initial brief is included below.

 *Project Brief*

 A group of colleges has asked for a system to create and track applications for their respective courses.